wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Besides, the boolean argument `remove` indicates whether the event in the argument can be regarded as a response to an earlier downgrade or invalidation.
 If `remove` is set to `true`, then the corresponding entry will also be removed from `responses`.

+Second, if the flush does not contain an evicted block, then the requestor of the flush is not an upper level owner.
+A second check is therefore made to check if any upper level owner exists by calling `hasOwner()`.
+If true, then the owner is downgraded